-To open your Terminal Window, click on your ubuntu icon and type in terminal in the text box provided
+To open your Terminal Window, click on your ubuntu icon and type in terminal in the text box provided, or you can simply use the keyboard short cut of Ctrl + Alt + T

 We’ll be making use of the APT package handling Utility to preform these updates.
 The apt-get is the command-line tool for handling packages, and may be considered the user’s “back-end” to other tools using the APT library.